itskriz/gtp-email-signature-tool/README.md

 This tool requires the use of Google Chrome and JavaScript.
 This tool is not intended for use on mobile devices.

 ## Creating a signature
 Enter your information into the signature generator form's fields.
-You may enter up to 10 telephone numbers.
-Please note, telephone numbers **must** be formatted as you would like them to appear in your signatures. *Non-telephone* contact items must be added manually via HTML code.
-You may need a web-developer's assistance with it.
+You may enter up to 10 telephone numbers or usernames. **Usernames will not be hyperlinked**.

 You may use the sorting arrow buttons on the left side of each telephone number input to reorder telephone numbers.
 You may use the removal X button on the right side of each telephone input to remove it.